snur206/reading-notes/201/class1notes.md

 **Getting Started**

 Messages, computer to computer how do you get data sent?
-Browsers will send a request message to the server about a copy of the website to you so your head does not have a dent.
+Browsers will send a request message to the server about a copy of the website to you, HTTP finds the address so your head does not have a dent.
 That message, what a message, will go across internet connection by use of TCP-IP.
 You see.
 Once the server approves of your request, you will get a mulitple approval message as you go onto your quest.
 Website files get sent out in small chunks that gets turned into a whole webpage better known as data packets.
 This is the end, its getting cold here so I'm gonna put on a jacket.

 HTML file is parsed first from the browser, where the <link> element is recogized.
 Referencing to external CSS stylesheets as well as <script>.